Last updated: May 1, 2026

 What does it mean if a combust planet is also retrograde?

-For Mercury and Venus, the only planets that retrograde near the Sun, retrograde combustion uses a tighter orb (12° for Mercury, 8° for Venus) and is read as harder to recover from, because the planet is moving back toward the Sun rather than emerging from it.
-The cazimi window during a retrograde is a specific exception, prized in Hellenistic practice.
+For Mercury and Venus, the only planets that retrograde near the Sun, the Vedic table uses a tighter combustion threshold: 12° for Mercury, 8° for Venus.
+Treat that as a threshold rule, not a universal severity rule.
+Direction, dignity, sect, and whether the planet is applying to or separating from the Sun all matter.
+The cazimi window during a retrograde is a separate exception, prized in Hellenistic practice.

 Are there remedies for combust planets?

 Vedic astrology prescribes them: mantras for the affected planet, gemstones, charitable acts, and behavioral practices specific to each planet's significations.
 Hellenistic astrology is less remedy-focused; it is diagnostic.
 Western practitioners typically work with combustion through awareness rather than ritual.
-Both traditions agree that a combust planet that is also retrograde or in fall has the heaviest read.
+In either tradition, dignity, reception, helpful aspects, and the Sun's own condition can mitigate the reading.

 Does the Moon get combust?